PrefectHQ/prefect/docs/concepts/deployments.md

 Created deployment 'hello-world-daily' for flow 'hello-world'
 ```

+!!! note "Scheduled flow runs"

-Note: The Orion server has a scheduler service that creates flow runs for deployments with schedules.
-If you create a deployment while using an ephemeral server, we will schedule up to 100 runs immediately.
-If you need runs to continue to be scheduled, you will need to run a standalone Orion server.
+    The Orion server has a scheduler service that creates flow runs for deployments with schedules.
+If you create a deployment while using an ephemeral server, Orion schedules up to 100 runs immediately.
+If you want flow runs scheduled beyond that, you must run a standalone Orion API server and agent.

+    Scheduled flow runs do not run unless the Orion API server and agent are running.

+### Creating deployments with the API

+Coming soon.

 ## Running deployments

-If you specify a schedule for a deployment, the deployment will execute its flow automatically on that schedule as long as the Orion server is running.
+If you specify a schedule for a deployment, the deployment will execute its flow automatically on that schedule as long as the Orion API server and agent is running.

 In the Orion dashboard, you can click the **Quick Run** button next to any deployment to execute an ad hoc flow run for that deployment.